Denver, CO to Grand Rapids, MI Movers (NEW 2026 Costs)

 - Grand Rapids is less walkable than Denver with a score of 56 out of 100 vs Denver's 95 out of 100.

-- Air quality in Grand Rapids is good, and in Denver it's moderate.
+- Air quality in Grand Rapids is Good, and in Denver it's Moderate.

-- Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.
+- Elevator reservation: Reserve elevator access early if your building requires it, to avoid delays on moving day.

 - State licensing: The agency regulating local and intrastate household goods movers in Michigan is the Michigan Public Service Commission (MPSC).
 State regulation and oversight activities include commercial vehicle registration and safety compliance, review of published tariff rates, licensing, and consumer protection efforts.
-Ensure the company you choose is licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

 - State regulator: You can verify a Michigan moving company's license by visiting the state's public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 In Alabama, Massachusetts, and Michigan, choose the economical option of Released Value Protection, provided by movers at no extra cost.
 However, it offers minimal coverage at 60 cents per pound per article.
 For comprehensive coverage of your items' full value, consult with your moving company for alternatives or explore third-party insurance providers.

 Where to live in Grand Rapids